awsdocs/aws-control-tower-guide/doc_source/updating-account-factory-accounts.md

 1. Sign in to the AWS Management Console and open the AWS Service Catalog console at **https://console\.aws\.amazon\.com/servicecatalog/**
 **Note**
-You must be signed in as a user with the permissions to provision new products in AWS Service Catalog; for example, an AWS SSO user in either the **AWSAccountFactory** or **AWSServiceCatalogAdmins** groups\.
+You must be signed in as a user with the permissions to provision new products in AWS Service Catalog; for example, an IAM Identity Center user in either the **AWSAccountFactory** or **AWSServiceCatalogAdmins** groups\.

 1. From the navigation pane, choose **Provisioned products**\.